 Other local employment is found on the Carterton South Industrial Estate where there is a wide range of companies of all sizes, on the West Oxfordshire Business Park, and on Ventura Business Park which covers some 23 acres to the east of the town.

 The Leisure Centre on Broadshires Way has a 25m swimming pool, a children's pool and a fitness suite.
 The Centre was provided by West Oxfordshire District Council who also provided playing pitches and a sports pavilion on Monahan Way to the north-east of the town.
 Phase 2 of the Leisure Centre is due to commence in 2018.

 It is hoped that the current planned growth of the town will be matched by improvements to the town centre and local facilities.
 The Town Council is doing all it can to attract new shops and businesses to the town and also to provide much needed sport and leisure facilities.
 In recent years Aldi and Morrisons have come to the town centre, giving shoppers increased choice.
-The most recent change is that the Co-op Superstore was taken over by Asda in the autumn of 2015, with an Asda petrol station now on the site of the former Co-op petrol station
+The most recent change was the Co-op Superstore being taken over by Asda in the autumn of 2015, with an Asda petrol station now on the site of the former Co-op petrol station